 90 Days after Joining

-Take your awesome student to lunch or coffee as a special treat to let them know how much you value their business.
+Take your awesome member to lunch or coffee as a special treat.
+Let them know how much you value them.
 This is a great chance to interview them on their experience and find ways to make it better.

 180 Days after Joining

-Putting in a scripted, planned client experience will give you more opportunities to sell, wow clients and get referrals.
+Putting in a scripted, planned client experience will give you more opportunities to sell, wow clients, and get referrals.
 All of these things, in addition to selling more retail, will dramatically boost your retention rate.